 Then you will know the truth, and the truth will set you free~ John 8:32 NIV

-It all started with Adam and Eve and little has improved since our predecessors bought into that first stupid lie (Genesis 3).
-Even really smart people believe really weird stuff about relationships, what actually makes us happy, sex, money, the moon landing, God’s goodness, and what gender they are.
+Even really smart people believe all sorts of stuff about relationships, what will make them happy, sex, money, the moon landing, God’s goodness, and what gender they are.

-It’s true that most Christians believe in the goodness of God (at least on most days) and know what gender they are.
+Most Christians believe in the goodness of God (at least on most days) and have the gender thing figured out.
 However, believers in Jesus are still predisposed to believe lies about every other topic under the sun.
-The lies most Christians believe are spiritual lies that contain a small seed of truth.
-In my experience the number one issue Christians are most likely to believe lies about is forgiveness.
-Following are six lies we believe about forgiveness that keep people from forgiving.
+The most dangerous lies Christians believe are spiritual lies that contain a small seed of truth.
+Lies about forgiveness top that list.
+Following are six lies we believe about forgiveness that keep us from forgiving.

 Christians are commanded to forgive others just as God forgave them (Ephesians 4:32).
 Fun fact: God does not simply forgive sins He actually forgets them.
 God says this of Himself in Isaiah 43:25…